k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>claimName</b></td>
         <td>string</td>
         <td>
-          ClaimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+          claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>readOnly</b></td>
         <td>boolean</td>
         <td>
-          Will force the ReadOnly setting in VolumeMounts.
+          readOnly Will force the ReadOnly setting in VolumeMounts.
 Default false.<br/>
         </td>
         <td>false</td>
       </tr></tbody>